Alessandro-Dodon/pyvar/Functions/README.md

 - In the functions, add the possibility to use wealth (W) as input, so it is even more customizable.

 - Continue with portfolio methods/ EVT (when Plazzi explains it)

+- Maybe add a function and visualization on the VCV